ember91/acf_est/README.md

 ## How

-It uses vectorization and parallelization (threading) to achieve these reults.
+It uses vectorization and parallelization (threading) to achieve these results.

 ## Installing